-This Mom Has Been Dressing Her Baby as Influential Women For 9 Months, and OMG, How Amazing
+This Mom Has Been Dressing Up Her Daughter as Influential Women Since 2018, and How Amazing

 Jenelle Wexler's daughter Liberty Jaine was just 3 weeks old when an unexpected tradition was born.
-Jenelle dressed her up as the famous Mexican artist Frida Kahlo, and from then on, she set out on a mission to highlight nearly 100 additional influential women who have paved (or currently are paving) the way for other women and people in general.
+Jenelle dressed her up as the famous Mexican artist Frida Kahlo, and from then on, she set out on a mission to highlight hundreds of additional influential women who have paved (or currently are paving) the way for other women and people in general.

-Liberty, now 9 months old, has since posed in tons of photos as inspiring women (and is usually smiling big thanks to the behind-the-scenes work of her older brother, River).
-Some of Jenelle's favorite re-creations have been Amelia Earhart, Alicia Keys, Oprah Winfrey, and Ellen DeGeneres, and she has a bunch more ideas for portrayals in the future, including Chloe Kim, Hedy Lamar, Yoko Ono, and Benazir Bhutto.
+Liberty, now a year and 9 months old, has since posed in tons of photos as inspiring women (and is usually smiling big thanks to the behind-the-scenes work of her older brother, River).
+Some of Jenelle's favorite re-creations have been Amelia Earhart, Alicia Keys, Oprah Winfrey, and Ellen DeGeneres, and she has a bunch more ideas for portrayals in the future.
 As for how the re-creations come about, Jenelle puts a lot of DIY effort into the whole operation.

 "Making the costumes is so much fun!
 One of my hobbies is sewing, so I have a plethora of supplies in my craft room to make the majority of these outfits," she said.
 "I also love finding items at thrift stores that I can easily re-create for the photos.
 I would definitely say the majority of these outfits are DIY from pipe cleaners for earrings to electric rake to make stripes on clothing."